 Bromley-Trujillo points out that this debate has come up on-and-off for the last 50 years.
 "In the end, having children has to come down to personal choice.
 Many young people, especially right now, are choosing not to have children or have fewer children because of the climate crisis and I can see that point of view," she says.
 "It’s a rational argument that they’re making because sure, having children leads to higher emissions levels, but I would say that there are bigger fish to fry."
 Which brings us to voting.

-Right now, voting is one of the most critical and impactful things individuals can do to advocate for policies that target climate change.
+Voting is one of the most critical and impactful things individuals can do to advocate for policies that target climate change.
 Vote for candidates who understand we’re in a climate emergency and who have a plan of action, in local elections as well as in national ones.

 Taking a look at your personal carbon footprint, and living a lifestyle that’s good for the Earth, can make a difference too, Chatterjee and Nicholas say.
 But, warns Bromley-Trujillo, we shouldn’t get too bogged down in the discussion of individual responsibility.